Chick-fil-A: Truett's Grill

 In 1996, the first Truett's Grill was opened in Morrow, Georgia.
 The second location opened in 2003 in McDonough, Georgia, and a third location opened in 2006 in Griffin, Georgia.
 Similar to the Chick-fil-A Dwarf Houses, these independently owned restaurants offer traditional, sit-down dining and expanded menu selections in a diner-themed restaurant.
 In 2017, Chick-fil-A demolished several Dwarf House locations to replace them with Truett's Grill locations.

 Truett's Chick-fil-A

 Truett's Chick-fil-A is designed in honor of founder S. Truett Cathy.
 The restaurant is decorated with family photos and favorite quotes of the restaurant founder.
-The restaurant offers drive-thru, counter, and sit-down service.
-The restaurant offers breakfast, lunch and dinner.
+The restaurant offers drive-thru, counter, and sit-down service for breakfast, lunch, and dinner.
 There are four locations including Newnan, Rome, Stockbridge, and Woodstock, Georgia.

 Truett's Luau

-Truett Cathy visited Hawaii and loved the experience so much that he wanted to bring Hawaii to Fayetteville Georgia.
-At the age of 92 he opened Truett's Luau in 2013.
-The menu includes island favorites with a southern spin.
-The restaurant offers sit down, counter and drive-thru service.
+Truett Cathy visited Hawaii; at the age of 92, he opened Truett's Luau in Fayetteville, Georgia, in 2013.
+The menu includes island favorites with a southern US spin.
+The restaurant offers sit-down, counter, and drive-thru service.